Zechariah 4 – By My Spirit, Says the LORD

 So I answered and spoke to the angel who talked with me, saying, “What are these, my lord?”
 Then the angel who talked with me answered and said to me, “Do you not know what these are?”
 And I said, “No, my lord.”

 a.
 What are these, my lord?
 Zechariah saw the vision, but didn’t understand what it meant.
-What he saw was unusual but simple – a lampstand with lamps supplied with oil directly through pipes coming from two olive trees.
+What he saw was simple but unusual – a lampstand with lamps supplied with oil directly through pipes coming from two olive trees.

 b.
 Do you not know what these are?
-At the same time, it was important for Zechariah to know, and the angel makes sure that Zechariah knows that he must come to understand the meaning of this vision.
+The angel made sure that Zechariah knew that he must come to understand the meaning of this vision.

 B. The meaning of the vision